mikecafarella/KNP/docs/knowledgeclient.md

 - limit: int, default None

     the max number of rows displayed

-- time_property: string, default None
+- time_property: str, default None

     the time qualifier constraint used to select the results.
-Used with parameter 'time'
+Used with parameter 'time'.

 - time: int, default None

-    specifying the year constraint needed.
+    specifies the year constraint applied to the qualifier (not property).
 Used with parameter 'time_property'. e.g., If property_id='P1082' (population), time_property='P585' and time=2010, it will only return the population in 2010.

-- search: str or pair, default None select the results
+- search: str or pair, default None

+    specifies the constraint applied to the property (not qualifier).
+There are several methods:

+    - If the search key is search='!NA', it will eliminate the null values in that column.

+    - If the search key is a Wikidata Entity (e.g., search='Q30'), it will select the rows whose results match.

+    - If the search key is a tuple of 2 numerical values (e.g., search=(10, 20)), it will select the rows whose results are in this range (both ends included).

+    - If the search key is a tuple of 2 strings representing years (e.g., search=('2010', '2020')), it will select the rows whose results are in this year range.

+- label: bool, default False

+    indicates whether an extra column translating Wikidata entity identifiers to semantic labels (e.g., 'Q76' will be translated as Barack Obama).

+- subclass: bool, default False

+    indicates whether all instances of subclasses are needed.
+This applies specifically to 'P31'.

+- showid: bool, default False

+    indicates whether the Wikidata entity ID should display alone.
+If showid=True, 'www.wikidata.org/wiki/Q76' will be displayed as 'Q76' only.

+__Relation.query(self)__

+This funtion executes the query built by Relation.extend() so far and returns a relation-like dataframe.

+__Relation.extendWithFunction(self, objcolumn, func, name)__

+This function adds a column to the relation, similar to what Relation.extend() does, but the column is filled with function outputs instead of information grabbed directly from knowledge graphs.
+ExtendWithFunction should be called only after Relation.query() has been called.

+__Parameters:__

+- objcolumn: list

+    A list of the column names in the Relation that serve as the inputs of func.

+- func: str or function object:

+    The function whose outputs will fill the new column.
+It can be a string that starts with 'F' followed by a number (e.g, 'F10'), which means calling a function published in the function library.

+- name: str

+    The name of the newly added column.

 ## Examples